matthojo/Hari/README.md

 * Copy the programme to your websites directory.
 * Edit the config.php file so the author and other settings are correct to you.
-* Drag some images / .txt files into the 'display' folder or the folder you have set in the config.php folder.
+* Drag some images / .txt / .video (See below) files into the 'display' folder or the folder you have set in the config.php folder.
 * The post title is based on the filename, so, "this_is_an_image.jpg" turns into "This Is An Image".
 * Thats it.

-###Note
+### Adding Videos From Online Servies

+To add videos from online services place the video url in a file with the extension `.video`.

+Currently supports these video services;

+* Youtube
+* Vimeo

+### Groups
+Adding groups is simple.
+All you need to do is create a subfolder in the 'display' folder.
+The group will be titled what ever the subfolder is called.
+Adding supported files in the subfolder will add content to the group.

+### Note
 Files are ordered by modification date so if you change a file once its in the timeline, it will appear at the top.

 ## Themes